JanssenProject/jans/docs/admin/install/vm-install/rhel.md

 yum -y install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm
 ```

 - `curl` should be instlled.
-This can be easily installed using command below
+This can be easily installed using the command below

  ```
  yum install curl